BOJ drives rates below zero, stepping up aggressive easing

 Having paid such a high price, the BOJ will likely have to continue doing so as banks know it is determined to meet its target of asset purchases, potentially pushing negative yields out to longer-dated debt, market participants said.

-The unconventional move, and the prospect of more to come, could revive criticism that the BOJ is “monetising” the national debt - essentially giving politicians carte blanche to spend the money the BOJ is printing under its easing programme.
+The unconventional move, and the prospect of more to come, could revive criticism that the BOJ is “monetizing” the national debt - essentially giving politicians carte blanche to spend the money the BOJ is printing under its easing program.

 But going below zero does not signal that the BOJ will soon need to formally change policy, said officials familiar with the central bank’s thinking.